sermonindex/sermondownloader2.0/README.md

 Any desktop/laptop with Windows 10, MacOS or Linux is enough to install and run this app.

+Download links for Operating Systems on <a href="https://www.sermonindex.net/downloader.php">SermonIndex App Page</a>

 ### Installing

 A step by step guide how to install this app

 ```
-* Visit the sermonindex.net and go to <a href="https://www.sermonindex.net/downloader.php">Download section</a>.
+* Visit the sermonindex.net and go to Download section.
 * Choose the Operating System you want to download the installer for and click on download
 * Based on your operating system follow below steps further
 ```